-The Power to Change Research Institute invests substantial funding in research about and for the community business sector, guided by the research priorities identified by our Community Business Panel and our Advisory Panel.
-The Research Institute commissions a broad range of research, promotes rigorous analysis and stimulates critical scrutiny and debate.
+The Power to Change Research Institute invests substantial funding in research about and for the community business sector, guided by the research priorities identified by our Research Advisory Panel inclusive of Community Business Panel representatives.
+The Research Institute commissions a broad range of research, promoting rigorous analysis and stimulating critical scrutiny and debate.
 In doing so, the Institute aims to shape both policy and practice.
 We are supported in delivering high-quality evidence by academic members of our Advisory Panel, who provide critical assessment and peer review of our output.

-To ensure that our research programme meets the needs of community businesses in England, and in addition to our planned research programme, in 2018 the Research Institute has made available a total of £120,000 (excl.
-VAT) in the form of research grants, to fund research projects that have been proposed by the community business sector and its close partners.
-The funding has been made available in two tranches, in January and in August/September 2018.
-With £60,000 remaining, up to three projects can be supported in this round.
+To ensure that our research programme meets the needs of community businesses in England, and in addition to our planned research programme, in 2018 the Research Institute is making up to £200,000 (excl.
+VAT) available in the form of research grants, to fund high-quality research projects proposed by the community business sector and its close partners.
+The funding is being made available in two tranches, in January and in June 2019.
 The research will be delivered by the successful proposer(s), with the Research Institute maintaining a governance role during delivery, supporting dissemination of outputs and sharing the learning from the research.